JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/README.md

 4. A covid-19 positive Ct scan is taken from [figure 1a](http://images.rsna.org/index.html?doi=10.1148/ryct.2020200028&fig=fig1a) of this [recent covid-19 paper](https://pubs.rsna.org/doi/full/10.1148/ryct.2020200028).

 5. The function from (3) was invoked on (4), and it was successfully detected as covid-19 positive.
+This could be a good/preliminary sign that this tool could be used to actively detect novel coronavirus cases from CT scans.
     * This will reasonably work on potential mild-covid-19 pneumonia patients, within ~0 to 4 days of infection, with "repeated pulmonary CTs, where positive findings of pneumonia associated abnormalities are discoverable.
     * This will likely work better for patients after ~5 days of infection of covid-19, as abnormailities become distributed accross the lungs, where initial CT scans could better discover the Covid-19 markers.
     * See [the paper's conclusion](https://pubs.rsna.org/doi/10.1148/radiol.2020200370) for the reasoning above.